 In 2009 OUSD identified SEL as a priority for its five-year strategic plan.
 The district based this plan on three pillars: a high-quality instructional core, social and emotional health and well-being, and equitable opportunities for learning.
 OUSD’s current five-year plan, “Pathway to Excellence” (2015-2020), continues to prioritize SEL as a key lever for shifting its organizational culture.

 In 2011 OUSD joined CASEL’s Collaborative Districts Initiative and convened a districtwide SEL Design Team.
 The Design Team expanded quickly and created a number of critical policies and practices that have guided the work in Oakland ever since: SEL Ambassadors, PreK through adult SEL standards, and an SEL-based attendance and discipline system.
 In 2013 the school board adopted an SEL board policy based on OUSD’s equity-centered definition of SEL.

 In 2014–15 Oakland created a suite of performance frameworks for adults and students based on its SEL standards.
 The OUSD Teacher Growth and Development System is currently used in the evaluation process for all classroom teachers, PreK-12.
 The OUSD Leadership Growth and Development System guides the professional development and evaluation of all principals throughout the district.
 The Superintendent holds himself accountable to the School Board for specific SEL goals and objectives for SEL for which he holds himself accountable.
 The OUSD graduate profile is infused with SEL, and the elementary report card includes the five SEL standards.

 Curriculum and instruction.
 The district initially mapped its own SEL standards to the Common Core State Standards to highlight the academic, social, and emotional learning connection.
-Explicit SEL instruction with CASEL SELect curricula is taking place in 20 elementary schools (Caring School Community, Second Step, MindUP) and all middle schools (Expeditionary Learning).
+Explicit SEL instruction with CASEL SELect curricula is taking place in 20 elementary schools (Caring School Community, Second Step) and all middle schools (Expeditionary Learning).
 The three supported SELect programs chosen by the district are Caring School Community, Expeditionary Learning, and Engaging Schools.
 Sites also have selected complementary SEL programs such as Toolbox, Roots of Empathy, Welcoming Schools, Not in Our Schools, and Transformative Life Skills.